 To scale the number of front-ends of an OutSystems environment on Microsoft Azure, do the following:

-- Select the virtual machine scale set corresponding to the environment you want to scale.
+Select the virtual machine scale set corresponding to your OutSystems Production environment.

 Choosing Instances from the menu to the left, you can see the progress of the deployment.